Genevieve Guenther

 Genevieve Juliette Guenther is an American climate change activist, consultant, author, and speaker.
 She is the founding director of the media watchdog organization End Climate Silence, and most recently affiliate faculty at the Tishman Environment and Design Center at The New School.

 Early life and education

-Guenther received her bachelor's degree from Columbia University and her Ph.D. from the University of California, Berkeley, in 2004, in Renaissance literature.
+Guenther received her bachelor's degree summa cum laude from Columbia University and, in 2004, her Ph.D. in English Renaissance Literature from the University of California, Berkeley.